- Holidays and Celebrations

 Vote for the most interesting

 I've listed ten famous people born on Halloween from different backgrounds and talents.
-Some you may have heard of, some not.
+All admirable, all gifted in some way.

 Who on this list did you find most interesting to read about?